 Speak With A Trade Dress Attorney

 Trade dress infringement, particularly as it relates to the look and feel of a website, is a complicated issue.
-Special measures should be taken when initially designing the presentation of a product or service to avoid infringing on another person’s trade dress, and to ensure that it is unique enough.
-For more information on trade dress infringement and other issues surrounding your business’ intellectual property, contact a qualified trademark lawyer.
+Special measures should be taken when initially designing brand materials to avoid infringing on another party’s trade dress, and to ensure that it’s legally unique.
+For more information on trade dress infringement and other issues surrounding your business’ intellectual property, contact a qualified intellectual property lawyer.